Polyaspartic vs Epoxy Cost: Why the "Cheaper" Floor Costs You More

 Here’s what happens: You drive your car on a hot day.
 Your tires get hot.
 You park in your garage, and the heat from your tires, combined with the weight, softens the low-grade epoxy resin.
 When you back out the next day, a chunk of the coating peels off and sticks to your tire.
 Now you have an ugly, bare concrete patch on your floor.

 This happens because epoxy is a thick paint.
 It creates a weak, topical bond that sits on top of the concrete.
 Our polyaspartic system is different.
 It’s a "penetrating" coating.
 During our professional preparation, we diamond-grind your concrete, opening up the pores.
-The polyaspartic basecoat wicks deep into the concrete, bonding with it chemically.
+The polyaspartic basecoat wicks deep into the concrete, chemically bonding with it.
 It doesn't just stick to the concrete; it becomes an integral part of it.

 This molecular bond makes hot-tire pickup impossible.
 The only way to remove our coating is to grind the concrete itself away.
-When you compare a floor that peels off with one that’s permanent, the epoxy vs polyaspartic The debate becomes very one-sided.
+When you compare a floor that peels off with one that’s permanent, the epoxy vs polyaspartic debate becomes very one-sided.
 With our polyaspartic system, you can be confident that your investment is secure and long-lasting.

 The Cost of Ugliness: Yellowing and Fading